nodeshift/nodejs-reference-architecture/docs/development/testing.md

   });
 ```

-The first time the test is run it will create/store a snapshot of the exepcted exception.
+The first time the test is run it will create/store a snapshot of the expected exception.
 On subsequent runs if the exception does not match the snapshot, it will report
 a test failure.
 This makes generating/capturing the result from an operation being tested
 fast and easy.